PDFs have been with us for a long time. They're certainly useful for some things, but it’s important to understand their limitations.

 Content overload is a real problem.
-Today, only the most asthetically pleasing, well-produced content will get through to your readers.
+Today, only the most aesthetically pleasing, well-produced content will get through to your readers.

 Today's audiences prefer visually immersive, snackable content.
 They want video and bite-sized bits of information.
-They excpect interactive, personalized content experiences that are easy to digest.
+They expect interactive, personalized content experiences that are easy to digest.

 When people find interesting content they think would be valuable to others, they often share it on platforms like Twitter, Facebook, and LinkedIn.
 Social sharing has made it possible for companies to get their content in front of enormous numbers of people.

-If your content is in a PDF, however, you forgo this opportunity.
+If your business content is in a PDF, however, you forgo this opportunity.

 Imprisoning your content in a PDF will prevent it from being discoverable on social media and reaching new audiences.

 Problem 6: You can't control distribution or circulation